CryptoManufaktur-io/chainlink-docker/README.md

 And finally: Start chainlink. `docker-compose up -d chainlink`

-Open a browser and connect to `http://SERVERIP:6688`, assuming default web UI port.
+Open a browser and connect to `https://SERVERIP:8433`, assuming default web UI TLS port.
 Log in with the username and password you specified in `apicredentials.txt`, and continue from there with job creation.

 To stop all services, use `docker-compose down`